 - Mail during the month of October.

-- Send one sample to each person on the list.
+- Send one sample to each person on the list, or send all samples to study group leader for distribution which will require additional fees.

 - Send two samples to the Chair (see above): one for the Complex Weavers library, and one for her personal collection.